-Lowers repair costs by eliminating the need to remove and rebuild a structure or install auxiliary structural components to buttress the damage or weakened sections.
+Lowers repair costs by eliminating the need to remove and rebuild a structure or dig outside ruining landscapes, patios and porches.

 Stops the leakage of water and fluids through concrete structures that can result in damage to finished basements with expensive carpets and furniture.